thehubbard/esa-pyxel/docs/source/references/model_groups/charge_generation_models.rst

 With this model you can create and add charge to :py:class:`~pyxel.detectors.Detector` via photoelectric effect by converting photons in charge.
-Binomial sampling of incoming Poisson distributed photons is used in the conversion, with probability :term:`QE`.
+Binomial sampling of incoming Poisson distributed photons is used in the conversion by default, with probability :term:`QE`.
+It can be turned off by setting the argument ``binomial_sampling`` to ```False``.
 User can provide an optional quantum efficiency (``qe``) parameter.
 If not provided, quantum efficiency from detector :py:class:`~pyxel.detectors.Characteristics` is used.
 It is also possible to set the seed of the random generator with the argument ```seed``.